-This course is designed to apply the concepts of comprehensive patient care in a clinical setting.
-Emphasis will be placed on administration of local anesthesia and pain management.
+This course is designed to apply the concepts of comprehensive patient care in a clinical setting with emphasis on administration of local anesthesia, pain management, and advanced techniques in nonsurgical periodontal therapy.
 Prerequisite: Grade of "C" or better in all of the previous Dental Hygiene courses.